Extract Secure Data action

 2. On the Update Data design form, in the Name field add a meaningful name to describe the item.

-3. Click the Add update statement button and select Group.
+3. Click next to Update Statements and select Group.

 4. In the Variable Name field, type the label to identify the variable on tasks.